daniellameleroo/SimonGame/pa1-pa1-giovanni-daniella-main/README.md

 # PA1: Simon Game
 This project is based on the original Simon game.
-This repository is part of a Programming Assignment for the Advanced Programming Course.
 The purpose of this project is to creatively help the student create practical programming skills by implementing changes to the base code that require strong understanding of the concepts discussed in class.

 ## Setup